Blady-Com/gnoga/docs/user_guide.md

 1. To add code clean up on connection loss to the connection procedure, this could also have been added to the On_Destroy event for Main_Window.

-2. To prevent finalization of staticly defined GUI elements with in the connection procedure until the connection has been lost.
+2. To prevent finalization of statically defined GUI elements with in the connection procedure until the connection has been lost.

-An example of this second method would allow us to rewrite the skelleton procedure as:
+An example of this second method would allow us to rewrite the skeleton procedure as:

 ``` ada
    procedure Default